Large-scale investors: the cause or the solution to our housing woes?

 In contrast to much of the current commentary about “cuckoo funds” crowding out would-be buyers, the report suggests the arrival of these funds are a natural response to several years of chronic undersupply and that ultimately they’re the only guys in town capable of funding the large-scale development required.

-The findings echo an AIB report on Friday, which suggested that the presence of institutional buyers is the primary reason why large-scale standalone apartment blocks are being built.
+The report’s central thesis echoes an AIB report, published on Friday, which suggested that the presence of institutional buyers is the primary reason why large-scale standalone apartment blocks are being built.

 Schemes